 that were never entered into the Repertory!
 For instance, the remedy Chocolate isn’t in the rubric “Abandons/Forsakes His Own Children”, even though Chocolate is known to do that; that’s just one example.
 (Simillimum, summer 2003, p.
 48)

-So we can see that we have to have some other strategies going for us other than strict repertorization to solve a case!
+So we can see that we have to have some other strategy going for us other than strict repertorization to solve a case!

 2. SUFFERING in the case takes precedence.
 If someone has pain, you have to hone in on that, you have to take the case of the pain, even though you may suspect that your patient is constitutionally a Sulphur or a Calc-carb.
 When you see a person with, for example, a Bryonia pain–sharp, stitching pain, worse for the slightest motion–you have to give Bryonia right away, it doesn’t matter that he sticks his feet out of the covers, is messy, doesn’t like to bathe, and other symptoms that would surely lead us to Sulphur!

 5. Find the over-sensitivity: Look to see what the person is over-reacting to: Criticism?
+Noise?
 Rainy weather?
 Music?
 Sunlight?
+You’d want the remedy to cover whatever that is.

 6. The patient’s response to stress–is there a pattern?
-You may find that this is a person who cries about everything, or over-reacts violently to everything, or feels that he can’t ask for help, despite having these stresses in his life.
+You may find that this is a person who cries over everything, or over-reacts violently to everything, or feels that he can’t ask for help, has to do everything himself.
 The RESPONSE to stress is more important to us than the fact of having a stress in the first place.

 In general, when confronted with symptoms which don’t fall neatly under the umbrella of one remedy, THROW OUT THE COMMON SYMPTOMS right away–symptoms like “Sore Throat”, “Headache”, “Runny Nose”–symptoms which could be any one of 500 remedies, it’s not going to help you unless you can get the patient to elaborate!
-For instance, “Sore throat, better from talking!”
+For example, “Sore throat, better from talking!”
 That is so peculiar, there might be only one remedy that covers that–actually, there are two: Calc-carb and Hepar sulph!
+So, of course, no one’s going to TELL you that!
+You have to ask!
+“Is there anything that makes your sore throat better, even if just for a little while?”
+If they say, “Nothing,” say “Think!
+Think!”
+It might finally occur to them that the pain goes away when they’re talking; and then your case is easy!

 THROW OUT EVERYTHING THAT’S NOT INTENSE.
 If you’re feeling only “sort of” this way or that, it’s not going to help you find a remedy.